Software Campus: Data Driven Decision Recommendation for Administrative Bodies Based on Collective Intelligence

 (2014) Leveraging Spatio-Temporal Clustering for Participatory Urban Infrastructure Monitoring, The First International Conference on IoT in Urban Space (UrbIoT'14), Best Paper Award, url

-(2014) Improving Participatory Urban Infrastructure Monitoring through Spatio-Temporal Analytics, 3rd ACM SIGKDD International Workshop on Urban Computing (UrbComp’14), pdf
+(2014) Improving Participatory Urban Infrastructure Monitoring through Spatio-Temporal Analytics, 3rd ACM SIGKDD International Workshop on Urban Computing (UrbComp’14) - Co-located with the ACM International Conference on Knowledge Discovery and Data Mining (KDD 2014), pdf